gantrior/tomas-panik-blog/content/en/posts/custom-gpt-github/index.md

 ## Actions

-before configuring instructions, lets configure actions first, as it is fundamental part of the configuration.
+before configuring instructions, let's configure actions first, as it is fundamental part of the configuration.
 Actions are manifest of [OpenAPI specification](https://spec.openapis.org/oas/v3.1.0) written in JSON format.

-Lets click `Create new actions` in GPT configuration and set following schema:
+Let's click `Create new actions` in GPT configuration and set following schema:
 ```json
 {
   "openapi": "3.1.0",